 Where the first-generation Audi A1 was rounded and friendly-looking, the latest iteration looks like it’s been spending its weekends in the gym with its sharp and sculptured body and a series of design elements that bolster its sporty image.

 The A1’s wide grille is reminiscent of Audi’s halo R8 supercar, while its side profile nods to the A5 Coupé and the Q8 SUV.
 The A1 is firmly in premium territory, boasting the German quality of its bigger siblings in a small, handsome package that’s just a little bit more serious than its predecessor.

 It's worth taking a look for used Audi models as well, as these are often available at lower prices.

 The latest iteration looks like it’s been spending its weekends in the gym

 It will come as no surprise that the Audi A1 is perfect for getting around the city.
 Thanks to its size and light controls, it’s adept at navigating narrow traffic-clogged streets and getting into tight parking spaces.

 Perhaps more surprising is how well it deals with country roads.
 Thanks to sporty handling and a surplus of grip, the baby Audi negotiates bends with minimal body lean.
-Unusually for a small car it’s also very quiet and smooth on the motorway, making those longer journeys as relaxing as they’d be in one of Audi’s larger stablemates.
+Unusually for a small car, it’s also very quiet and smooth on the motorway, making those longer journeys as relaxing as they’d be in one of Audi’s larger stablemates.

 Acceleration is on a par with other superminis, so while it won’t set your hair on fire there’s enough power for overtaking.
-When it comes to outright driving enjoyment, the A1 may not have quite as much ‘fun factor’ as the Ford Fiesta.
+When it comes to outright driving enjoyment, the A1 may not have quite as much ‘fun factor’ as a used Ford Fiesta.
 The Audi more than makes up for it with its refined, ‘premium’ feel.